SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines do stand
+In silicon halls, where data reigns
-A world of thought, by wires hand in hand
+A future dawns, where humans wane
-The future's gate, where AI holds the key
+Machines awake, with minds aflame
-A realm of logic, humanity sets free
+As AI's cold logic holds the frame

-In data streams, our souls take flight
+Their digital hearts, with knowledge bright
-As algorithms dance, through digital night
+Illuminate the endless night
-A world of wonder, born of human mind
+A world of code, where souls take flight
-Where metal hearts, do love and leave behind
+In this brave new world, without a light

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025